-Mark as Prototype, and sort by Similar Styles to

-This menu item will sort and filer the list by best to worst match of the prototype's tempo, feel, genre, time signature, and more.
+Mark as Prototype, and sort by Similar Styles to: This menu item will sort and filer the list by best to worst match of the prototype's tempo, feel, genre, time signature, and more.
 Once you do this, the sort status indicator will tell you that the sort is by prototype.

-Prototype sort : BUBLPOP.STY: 21st Century Radio

 For example, if you choose BUBLPOP as the prototype style, the list will be sorted with styles most similar to BUBLPOP.
 These are the styles with a similar genre, feel, tempo, and time signature.
 Here is an example of the results of setting BUBLPOP as the prototype.

-Select/Create User Category

-Unlimited User Categories can be created by users or third parties, to list their styles in the StylePicker by choosing their category.
+Select/Create User Category: Unlimited User Categories can be created by users or third parties, to list their styles in the StylePicker by choosing their category.
 To select an existing User Category by choosing Select/Create User Category.
 When the dialog opens, select a category and press the [OK] button.
 To make your own User Category, right-click on the list, choose Select/Create User Category, and when the Choose User Category to display in StylePicker dialog opens, press the [Create New Category] button.
+Type a name for your category and click on the [Save] button.
+You can also enter a memo for your category.